Lital-Ben-Baruch/Vision_Game/README.md

 - Python 3.x
 - OpenCV (for video capture and ball detection)
 - PyAutoGUI (for simulating mouse clicks)
-- NumPy (for handling numerical operations)
+- NumPy (for numerical operations)

 ### Setup and Installation
-*Detailed instructions for setting up the project, including software installations and hardware configurations, will be provided as the project progresses.*
+*Detailed setup instructions, including software installations and hardware configurations, will be provided as the project progresses.*

 ### Usage
-*Instructions on how to use the system will be added upon the project's completion.*
+*Usage instructions will be added upon project completion.*

 ### Contributing
-Contributions are highly appreciated!
-If you're interested in contributing, please fork the repository and submit a pull request with your modifications.
-For significant changes, kindly open an issue first to discuss what you would like to change.
+We welcome contributions!
+If you'd like to contribute, please fork the repository and submit a pull request with your changes.
+For significant changes, please open an issue first to discuss what you would like to change.

 ### License
 This project is licensed under the GNU General Public License.
-For more details, see the LICENSE file in the project repository.
+See the LICENSE file in the repository for more details.

 ### Contact and Inquiries
-For questions or inquiries about Vision Game, please feel free to reach out to [lital.h.ben.baruch@gmail.com](mailto:lital.h.ben.baruch@gmail.com).
+For questions or inquiries about Vision Game, please contact [lital.h.ben.baruch@gmail.com](mailto:lital.h.ben.baruch@gmail.com).

 ### Acknowledgements
-*Special thanks to all contributors to this project, including developers, testers, and gaming enthusiasts who have provided invaluable feedback.*
+*Special thanks to all contributors, including developers, testers, and gaming enthusiasts who have provided invaluable feedback.*

 ---

-*This README will be regularly updated as Vision Game progresses.
-Keep an eye out for more details and exciting updates!*
+*Stay tuned for regular updates as Vision Game continues to evolve!*

+---